Licensing Act 2003: Implementation of the act

 Any premises that had an old-scheme licence were able to apply for that licence to be converted; provided there was no material change in the use of the premises, the local authority was effectively bound to agree to the conversion.
 Licensees had to apply for this by 6 August 2005.
 By that date, it was reported that most pubs had applied, but many off-licences had not.
 Although the right to convert current licences expired on 6 August, premises could still apply as "new" premises, without benefiting from a grandfather clause.
 The new licensing laws came into effect at midnight on 24 November 2005.

 In a report on the new legislation in November 2006, the Institute of Alcohol Studies reported that one year after implementation "opinions were divided, as expected, leading to the unavoidable polarisation of the debate, increasingly centred upon the misguided notion of ‘24 hour drinking’".

 On 8 November 2007, the Department for Culture, Media and Sport reported that there were 176,400 licensed premises in England and Wales.
 Only 5,100 premises have 24 hour licences, most of which (65 per cent) are hotel bars.
 Only 460 pubs, bars, or nightclubs have 24 hour licences.

+Further developments

+In 2026, the act was amended by the Licensing Hours Extensions Act 2026 (c.
+4), to change the procedure for approving statutory instruments easing restrictions under the act relating to allowing last orders from the affirmative procedure to the annulment procedure.

+The 2026 legislation was supported by the British Beer & Pub Association.